 All Purpose Spray

-- ½ tsp washing soda (available in laundry section of grocery store)
+- ½ tsp washing soda (available in laundry section of grocery store)- 1 tsp of lemon juice

 - water